Balaji000000/Ex.No-4-Implementation-of-Kinematic-movement-AI-For-Games-/README.md

-# Ex.No: 4  Implementation of Kinematic movement -seek and Flee behavior in Unity
+# Ex.No: 4  Implementation of Kinematic movement -Seek and Flee behavior in Unity
 ### DATE:
 ### REGISTER NUMBER :
 ### AIM: